 Airship is supported by the OpenStack Foundation.
-It is a collection of interopable open-source components allowing to declaratively automate cloud provisioning.
+It is a collection of interopable open-source components for declarative automation of cloud provisioning.
 The configurations are defined by YAML documents.
-All services are running on containers.
+All services run on containers.
 Airship v2 is aligned with maturing CNCF projects such as Kubernetes, Kubectl, Kubeadmin, Argo, Cluster API, Kustomize, and Metal3.
 Airship v2.1, released in November 2021, leverages on Kubernetes 1.21.
 It includes cloud provisioning at edge and for 3rd party cloud.
 The use of the OpenStack-Helm project allows the deployment of OpenStack on top of Kubernetes.
 Airship is not only a provisioning tool, but also a also a configuration management system.